LanceSports/frontend/README.md

 # frontend
-Backend service for handling match data, event logging, and live updates via APIs.
+Frontend app for live sports match visualization with real-time scores, events, and user interaction.